mit-teaching-systems-lab/docs/working-agreement.md

 # Working agreement
 This is the working agreement for doing software engineering work in the Teaching Systems Lab.
-We

 If you have questions, comments or improvements, please share them!
 Open a pull request or come talk to @kevinrobinson or anyone else in the lab.